 Next, we visit Senso-ji Temple in Asakusa.
 Stepping off of the bus, the architecture transforms from modern skyscrapers to a seventh century village.
 A giant cauldron of burning incense emits smoke behind a giant red and gold temple.

-Meena explains visitors purify themselves by waving the smoke over their bodies.
-Some believe putting the smoke into their pockets will bring them wealth.
-After purifying ourselves, we put some smoke into our pockets.
+Visitors purify themselves by waving the smoke over their bodies.
+Some believe putting the smoke in their pockets will bring them wealth.
 Walking by the cauldron, we arrive at Nakamise shopping street.

 Outside the temple, we approach a busy street of vendors, shops, and local food.
-Our inner tourists are released as we browse through figurines, Japanese lanterns, tea, pottery, kimonos, shoes, t-shirts, chop sticks, trinkets, and green tea inspired foods.
-We hope the smoke in our pockets is transforming to Yen as we shop.
+We browse through figurines, Japanese lanterns, tea, pottery, kimonos, shoes, t-shirts, chop sticks, trinkets, and green tea inspired foods.

-We rejoin our tour group at the bus with our souvenir stuffed bags, munching on a warm, green tea donut as Meena announces it is time for lunch.
+We rejoin our tour group at the bus munching on a warm, green tea donut.
 Passing through Ginza, we arrive at Tokyo Bay and take a glass elevator to Pastel-Tei Restaurant.
 The tables and chairs face a wall length window with an incredible view of the bay.
 Our lunch included with the tour exceeds our expectations.
 The servers deliver four courses of salad, soup, an entrée, and an icy orange sherbet or vanilla bean ice cream for dessert.
-After finishing our coffee, we follow Meena to the Symphony Cruise dock.
+After finishing our coffee, we walk to the Symphony Cruise dock.

 Expecting a small boat for our sixty minute cruise, we are surprised to see only massive four and five story cruise ships at the dock.
-Boarding the ship, we peek into the ornate dining rooms with dark wood, deep red carpets, centerpieces, and table settings fit for a king.
-As Meena shows us the restrooms, bar, gift shop, and lower level viewing areas as we continue to the upper level.
+Boarding the ship, we peek into the ornate dining rooms with dark wood, deep red carpets, centerpieces, and elaborate table settings.

-As most of our tour group makes their way to the other end of the ship for the returning views, we descend below deck to the bar.
-We can’t waste our coupons for a free snack with the purchase of a beer.
-Finding a table by the window, we enjoy our Asahi and crunchy rice snacks.
-As our cruise comes to an end, we file off the ship.
-While walking to our group meeting point, we notice a rack of captain jackets and hats by one of the cruise ships.
+Descending below deck to the bar, we find a table by the window to enjoy our Asahi and crunchy rice snacks.
+As our cruise comes to an end, we notice a rack of captain jackets and hats as we exit the ship.
 A sign encourages visitors to try on the uniforms and take a photo.
 Captain Mitch wiggles into a navy jacket, pulls on a hat, and throws up his best peace sign for the camera.

 Leaving Odaiba, we reach Ginza where we will see a geisha perform a traditional dance.
 The geisha has a white painted face and hands.
 She wears bright red lipstick with a light blue and purple kimono.
 Dancing, she tells a story with her movements.
-As the performance ends, we thank Meena, quickly sample some green tea, and walk excitedly to Ginza Station.
-Our next destination is Harry Hedgehog Café.
+After the performance, we take the metro from Ginza Station to our next destination, Harry Hedgehog Café.

 Harry Hedgehog Café

-Stepping out of Roppongi Station, there are no businesses in sight.
-At night, sparsely placed lamp posts would be the only source of light.
-Walking only a couple blocks, the streets become alive with businessmen darting between shops and restaurants.
-Every man in sight wears black pants and a white button down dress shirt.
-Meena had explained earlier all business men dress this way to promote harmony and feel as a single unit.
+Stepping out of Roppongi Station, there are no businesses in sight and sparsely placed street lights.
+Walking only a couple blocks, the streets become alive with businessmen wearing black pants and a white button down dress shirt.
+The men all dress in this uniform every day to promote harmony and feel as a single unit.
 Continuing down the street, a giant yellow sign with a hedgehog comes into view down a street to our left.